abilian/books/uwsgi/chap-1-2.md

 ## Summary

 You now have a basic uWSGI setup running your web application.
 This chapter covered the essentials to get you started, including installation, configuration, and serving your first request.
-As you become more familiar with uWSGI, you'll be able to explore its more advanced features and optimization techniques to improve the performance and scalability of your applications.